Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2024-10-01/types.md

 * **tags**: [ManagedClusterAgentPoolProfilePropertiesTags](#managedclusteragentpoolprofilepropertiestags): The tags to be persisted on the agent pool virtual machine scale set.
 * **type**: 'AvailabilitySet' | 'VirtualMachineScaleSets' | string: The type of Agent Pool.
 * **upgradeSettings**: [AgentPoolUpgradeSettings](#agentpoolupgradesettings): Settings for upgrading the agentpool
 * **vmSize**: string: VM size availability varies by region.
 If a node contains insufficient compute resources (memory, cpu, etc) pods might fail to run correctly.
+If this field is not specified, AKS will attempt to find an appropriate VM SKU for your pool, based on quota and capacity.
 For more details on restricted VM sizes, see: https://docs.microsoft.com/azure/aks/quotas-skus-regions
 * **vnetSubnetID**: string: If this is not specified, a VNET and subnet will be generated and used.
 If no podSubnetID is specified, this applies to nodes and pods, otherwise it applies to just nodes.
 This is of the form: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{virtualNetworkName}/subnets/{subnetName}
 * **windowsProfile**: [AgentPoolWindowsProfile](#agentpoolwindowsprofile): The Windows agent pool's specific profile.
 * **workloadRuntime**: 'OCIContainer' | 'WasmWasi' | string: Determines the type of workload a node can run.